prenderj/variant_tutorial/README.md

 ```
 **_Question 1: What proportion of reads were duplicates?_**
 ## 4. Base Quality Score Recalibration (BQSR)
+BQSR involves adjusting the base quality scores so that they better represent the probability of errors in the reads.
 BQSR requires a set of known variants to filter against.
 We can download this in VCF format from dbSNP using the wget program.
 As these bams only contain reads mapping to a region of chromosome 4 we can just download known variants on this chromosome.
 ```
 wget ftp://ftp.ncbi.nih.gov/snp/organisms/cow_9913/VCF/vcf_chr_4.vcf.gz*
 ```